Criminal Mischief is a crime against property, and includes such activities as vandalism, graffiti, or tampering with a utility service.

 - What does it mean to tamper with something?

 Have you been charged with Criminal Mischief?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-If you are with another individual who actually committed the offense, even the person who was not involved may be charged with the crime as well.
-You can also be charged with this crime for “skimming” from utility, such as diverting a cable line to your home, bypassing a water meter, or diverting water away from an irrigation ditch for your own use.
+The law also applies to “skimming” from a utility, such as diverting a cable line to your home, bypassing a water meter, or diverting water away from an irrigation ditch for your own use.

 What is the current Texas law about Criminal Mischief?